10 common reasons for a visa refusal

-Is there anything worse than to hear back about your visa application, and seeing “Your visa application was rejected”?
+Is there anything worse than hearing back about your visa application and seeing “Your visa application was rejected”?
 What is a reason for a visa reject?
 Applying for a visa can be a long and tiring process.
 You collect countless documents, you make trip after trip to the embassy, and then once you submit your application, there's the long and anxious wait to hear about the outcome of your visa application.
-Spending countless hours and effort trying to get a visa, and then seeing it get rejected is a disturbing sight.
+Spending countless hours and effort trying to get a visa and then seeing it get rejected is a disturbing sight.
 Whatever the visa rejection reasons may be, it not only crashes your hopes of travelling to your destination but also affects your future travel plans.

 1. Not Following the Visa Guidelines